Our Curriculum Principles

 Achieving the highest possible standards is important, whether this is in the respect and tolerance they show to each other and society in general, or in their studies and the contribution they make to academy life.
 We want our children to work hard, show resilience and be ready and skilled to manage whatever the world throws at them.
 Doing as well as they possibly can in examinations and assessments is important and we take their attainment seriously to make it as good as it can be.
 We know that functional skills such as reading, writing, oracy and numeracy are vitally important, and are an entitlement regardless of the child’s age, but we are also clear that examination and assessment outcomes alone are by no means enough.
 We are committed to ensuring all of the talents and skills they have are developed to the full.
 We want the curriculum to be broad and balanced covering a wide range of skills that are both academic and vocational reflecting the opportunity and need of the local community.
 In the end our curriculum will prepare our pupils for future challenges locally, nationally and globally so they can maximise their talent and have successful and enjoyable careers in any profession and vocational careers through academic success and also through apprenticeships.

 A curriculum needs to reflect the needs of the local community and that individual context but also meet the demands of the national and global agenda.
-We want all pupils to be successful with the opportunity of a broad range of different areas to develop their talent and ability within academic and vocational leading to professional careers through university, apprenticeships and employment routes.
+We want all pupils to be prepared for the future and successful with the opportunity of a broad range of different areas to develop their talent and ability within academic and vocational leading to professional careers through university, apprenticeships and employment routes.

 We expect our young people to be community minded with a willingness to get involved and volunteer, ready for the next stages of their journey.
 We want them to be able to draw on a deep understanding of co-operative values and the Ways of Being Co-op to help them.
 They will be tolerant of others and willing to listen and appreciate the views and lifestyles that others may follow.